onlyquake/xonotic-wiki/handicap.md

 ```
 For obvious reasons, you can't set it to be less than 1.

-Forced handicap can be set by the server.
+Forced handicap can be set by the server and can be less than 1.
 For example, by [dynamic handicap](dynamic-handicap) mutator.